 If you love old ruins and buildings, this is the place for you.
 There are a handful of sites right in the heart of town, such as the Roman Temple of Evora, as I just mentioned above.
 The temple was probably built around the First Century AD, and is often associated with the goddess Diana.
 However, there’s no evidence that it was actually dedicated to her.
 It may have actually been dedicated to Jupiter.

-The temple was destroyed by invading Germanic forces in the 5th Century.
+Invading Germanic forces damaged the temple in the 5th Century.
 Some stones were later used in other building projects.
 Around the 14th Century the ruins were incorporated into a tower in the castle’s stronghold, and the spaces between the columns were enclosed.
 The temple later found use as a butcher shop, and it was used as such until 1836.
 Oddly enough, the constant re-use of the temple was what kept the remains intact.

 There’s also the Aqua de Prata Aqueduct, which runs straight through the walled historic center of town.
 Built in the 1500s, it’s not exactly ancient, but it does give the town that medieval feel.
 Many shops and restaurants have taken advantage of the arched openings and are built right into the arches.
 There’s also a nice nature walk along the aqueduct that you can follow to the outskirts of town.